 The Computer Associates License Client/Server applications provide a method for CA products to register their licenses on the network and are distributed with almost all CA software distributions, according to an advisory by Reston, Va.-based iDefense.
 The CA License Server does not run by default, though the CA License Client does. eEye Digital Security Inc. in Aliso Viejo, Calif., which also claims credit for discovering some of the flaws, rated them as severe.
 "The licensing protocol is text-based, and all of the vulnerabilities arise due to incorrect handling of the incoming text strings," according to the company's advisory.
 "Successful exploitation of these vulnerabilities will allow a remote attacker to reliably execute code within the SYSTEM context.

 "Buffer overflow conditions can potentially allow arbitrary code to be executed remotely with local SYSTEM privileges," said the Computer Associates advisory.
 "This affects versions of the CA License software version 1.53 through version 1.61.8 on the specified platforms.
 Customers with these vulnerable versions should upgrade to CA License 1.61.9 or higher.
-CA License
+CA License patches that address these issues can be downloaded."
+Affected platforms include:

 - Linux Intel